kaizer1v/kaizer1v.github.io/all_collections/_posts/2019-10-15-design-01-generating-ideas.md

 ### Get in the Garbage

-> Some really bad ideas
+> Some really bad ideas that you can dispose them off

 - run and eat
 - bus conductor provides breakfast for all